diging/jupyter-notebooks/Citesphere-Upload/streamlit/README.md

 - install all required dependencies
 - start the Streamlit app

 In your browser, navigate to `http://localhost:8501` (this will probably have opened by itself).
+Make sure the files you want to have uploaded are in the `files` folder.